scimma/hop-client/doc/user/stream.rst

 * :code:`start_at`: The message offset to start at, by passing in an :code:`io.StartPosition`
 * :code:`persist`: Whether to keep a long-live connection to the client beyond EOS

-In addition, :code:`stream.open` provides an option to retrieve Kafka message metadata as well as the message itself, such as the Kafka topic, key, timestamp and offset.
+So far, all examples have shown the iterator interface for reading messages from an open stream.
+But one can instead call :code:`s.read()` directly or in the case of more specialized workflows, may make use of extra keyword arguments to configure an open stream.
+For example, the :code:`metadata` option allows one to retrieve Kafka message metadata as well as the message itself, such as the Kafka topic, key, timestamp and offset.
 This may be useful in the case of listening to multiple topics at once: